QubitExplorer/Recommender-System/README.md

 The field of AI and ML is still young - maybe 20 years old - keeps evolving.
 Somewhere along the way, the concept became as "Recommender Systems".
 Millions of data scientists use this nomenclature nowadays.
 Maybe the recent techniques might be different, yet the core concept and unique benefit (value proposition) is still the same, **recommend the best product/service to the user**.
 Then comes the time series problem: yesterday we bought a horse, today we might buy a cute dog and how about tomorrow ?.
 It's the basic time series tasks.

-Here are the few examples of companies using recommendation engines:
+**Business Use Case:** Here are the few examples of companies using recommendation engines:
  1. Amazon - To suggest similar products which we likely to hit enter and buy it, today its market value around 1.97 trillion us dollers,
  2. Netflix - We indulge into our favorite movies without even glancing at the clock, valued around 322 billion USD, and
  3. Spotify - Where we listen similar songs and music which we preferably like it, valued appox 74 billion USD.